Reza-namvaran/DB-Sketch/README.md

 This tool is designed as a database modeling app, with support for **ER and Extended ER (EER)** concepts, syntax-based diagram generation, and precise mouse-based editing.

 ---
+## In Memory of Those We Lost

+This project was created during the January 2026 internet blackout in Iran — one of the darkest and most uncertain periods in recent years.

+During those weeks, amid deep economic hardship and nationwide protests, millions of people experienced a sudden and prolonged disconnection from the world.
+Beginning on January 8, 2026, internet and mobile networks were shut down across the country for nearly twenty days — and longer in some regions.
+Families were separated not by distance, but by silence.
+Messages went undelivered.
+Voices went unheard.
+Worry grew heavier with each passing day.

+In that silence, in that uncertainty, this project was built.

+It stands as a small testament to resilience — created in days when connection was taken away, yet hope endured.

+This work is dedicated with humility and love to:
+- Those who are no longer with us
+- The families who carry the enduring weight of loss
+- All who lived through those difficult days and continue to hold onto hope

+May their memory remain alive in our hearts and in our work.

+**.یادشان همیشه گرامی**

+.به امید روز های روشن برای ایران زمین

+---

 ## ✨ Features